dionno/apidocs/source/includes/_customers.md

 	 -X GET https://apps.nutcache.com/webapi/customers/154528?includes=countries,states
 ```

-The following entity types can be included in this payload type.
+The following entity types can be included in this payload type:

 | Type          | Description                                |
 |---------------|--------------------------------------------|